What the Fund Supports

 Award amounts are determined on the basis of the project budget, the number of awards made, and the availability of funds.
 The maximum award is $10,000.

-Funded projects must have clear outcomes, and awardees must submit a final outcomes report.
+Funded projects must have clear outcomes/deliverables, and awardees must submit a final outcomes report.
 Awardees may be asked to present their work at the end of the grant period.

-This funding program is open to members of the full-time faculty (tenure, tenure track, extended employment track, and renewable term) as well as part-time faculty members with post-probationary, annual, multi-year, or grandparented status as defined by the ACT-UAW contract.
-Visiting faculty, postdoctoral fellows, and university administrators are ineligible to apply for funding.
+This funding program is open to principal members of the full-time faculty, including those faculty with the following full-time appointments: tenure, tenure track, extended employment, extended employment track, and renewable term appointment.
+The program is also open to part-time faculty members with post-probationary, annual, multi-year, or grandparented status as defined by the ACT-UAW contract or AFM Local 802 part-time faculty with a minimum of 4 semesters of classroom appointments.
+Parsons Paris full-time faculty are also eligible.
+Visiting faculty, faculty in the final year of a fixed-term contract, postdoctoral fellows, and university administrators are ineligible to apply for funding.

 What kinds of projects are eligible?